spacelift-io/user-documentation/docs/concepts/run/tracked.md

 ## Triggering tracked runs

-Tracked runs can be triggered in of the three ways - manually by the user, by a Git push or by a [trigger policy](../policy/trigger-policy.md).
+Tracked runs can be triggered in one of the three ways - manually by the user, by a Git push or by a [trigger policy](../policy/trigger-policy.md).

 ### Triggering manually